franciscogouveia/docker-deconz-rest-plugin-test/README.md

 Arguments:
 * DECONZ_VERSION - To see available deconz versions, check [this list](http://deconz.dresden-elektronik.de/ubuntu/beta/).
 If you don't know which are you looking for, it is probably the latest one.
-* PLUGIN_REPOSITORY - The main repository is https://github.com/dresden-elektronik/deconz-rest-plugin.git.
-If you are testing a fork, just set it to your repository.
+* PLUGIN_REPOSITORY (optional, default: https://github.com/dresden-elektronik/deconz-rest-plugin.git) - If you are testing a fork, just set it to your repository.
 * PLUGIN_GIT_COMMIT - In the repository mentioned in PLUGIN_REPOSITORY, which commit do you want to test?
 Here is where you put the commit hash.

 Once built, you can run it exactly the same way as you would run a [marthoc/deconz](https://github.com/marthoc/docker-deconz) image - just replace the image name with `my-deconz-image`.